ilightman/ilightman/README.md

  - I’m interested in Cars, Programming, Games, Web
- - I’m currently learning Python
+ - I’m currently learning Python, Django and some JS
  - How to reach me: maximlightman at gmail

 <!---